Twelve Interdisciplinary Studies for Marine Conservation

 The most obvious course of study for a bonafide marine conservationist is marine biology.
 Future marine conservationists will want to have a good grasp of all plant and animal life that make their home in the ocean and seas.
 Marine biology allows student scientists and future conservationists the ability to more fully comprehend the complex nature of the plant and animal life in oceans.
 Marine Bio explains, “Life in the sea has been a subject of fascination for thousands of years.
 One of the most important reasons for the study of sea life is simply to understand the world in which we live.
 The oceans cover 71% (and rising) of this world, and yet we have only scratched the surface when it comes to understanding them.
 Scientists estimate that no more than 5% of the oceans have been explored.”
-Courses in marine biology offer the aspiring marine conservationist foundational knowledge that they will need to excel in this interdisciplinary field.
+A marine biology bachelor offer the aspiring marine conservationist foundational knowledge that they will need to excel in this interdisciplinary field.

 2. Ocean and coastal engineering

 What do oceans and engineering have in common?
-Well, if your brain has penchant for the hard sciences and you are exceptional at applied mathematics, then maybe you should consider pursuing ocean or coastal engineering.
+Well, if your brain has penchant for the hard sciences and you are exceptional at applied mathematics, then maybe you should consider pursuing coastal or ocean engineering.
 An ocean engineer gets to combine both of these fields of study, and apply them in the real world to solve problems.
 “Ocean engineering is regarded as an integration of civil, chemical, electrical, and even the mechanical field.
 It’s coupled with the knowledge of how the oceans function.
 Ocean engineers are basically involved in the designing, building, testing, and refining of different equipment.
 All these instruments are functional in the ocean and are a subject to regular wear and tear,” says Marine Insight.
 This field, which involves designing and building structural and functional machines for use in the ocean, is one of the most exciting applied sciences careers in the marine world today.

 ...But, maybe you’re more interested in playing with the fish, getting close and intimate with them?
 If so, perhaps aquaculture could be for you!
+But, what is aquaculture?
 As defined by the National Ocean Service, “Aquaculture is breeding, raising, and harvesting fish, shellfish, and aquatic plants.
 Basically, it’s farming in water.”
 Imagine managing sustainable schools of fish for harvesting, keeping in mind minimal impact on marine life and prioritizing healthy ecosystems.
 Aquaculture is vital for implementing healthy supply chains in a fast-paced market driven economy.
 This career is applied marine conservation hard at work.

 In the world of science, specificity often matters more than anything.
-Studying oceanography will allow you to become an expert on important subjects all relating to the ocean.
+Studying an oceanography degree will allow you to become an expert on important subjects all relating to the ocean.
 The National Ocean Service points out, “Oceanography covers a wide range of topics, including marine life and ecosystems, ocean circulation, plate tectonics and the geology of the seafloor, and the chemical and physical properties of the ocean.”
 If you are considering a career in marine conservation, specializing in oceanography will set you up for success and give you the background knowledge you’ll need.
 Marine Insight says, “Oceanographers mostly focus on subjects like hydrology, environmental science, oceanography, or even geosciences.
 There are many [specializations] like chemical, physical, marine geology, and biological oceanography further into the sphere.”

 5. Environmental science

 Another multidisciplinary degree that will help any aspiring marine conservationist is environmental science.
-Students who pursue a degree in environmental science study an integrated curriculum that includes courses in biology, chemistry, physics, geography, and social sciences.
+Students who pursue an environmental science degree study an integrated curriculum that includes courses in biology, chemistry, physics, geography, and social sciences.
 Having a grasp on how these different strands of science all work together, fostering an understanding of how different systems work independently and also together, is vital for any future conservationist and advocate for the Earth and its resources.
 Many environmental science majors continue with their studies by specializing in one or more science-related field.
 The environmental science degree provides excellent knowledge and lays the groundwork for higher-level analysis and integration in other fields.